Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Introduction

 \item \textbf{\ac{LLR}-based feedback prediction:} In \cite{early_harq_schemes2} and \cite{early_harq_schemes}, Berardinelli et al. used a \ac{BER} estimate based on \acp{LLR} to predict the decoding outcome ahead of the actual decoding.
-They derived empirically a threshold on the \ac{BER} estimate to predict the decodability.
-In contrast to the channel-estimation-based schemes, the \acp{LLR} contain inherently only a reduced form of the channel estimates.
-Nevertheless, different from the first category, the \ac{LLR}-based schemes consider the whole received data signal for the prediction.
-The channel-estimation-based schemes rely only on pilot symbols, which are used to estimate the channel.
-As an improvement over the simple thresholding that was used by Berardinelli et al., Hummert et al. proposed in \cite{prediction_nn} to use a neural network that can mimic the decoder, designated as NN ForeCast.
-A hybrid pathway was proposed in \cite{llr_channel_harq_prediction} by AlMarshed et al., they combined both \ac{LLR}- and channel-estimation-based features using a logistic regression.
-The proposed hybrid approach showed a significant enhancement over other approaches considering only one of both.
+They empirically computed a threshold for the \ac{BER} estimate to predict the decodability.
+In contrast to the channel-estimation-based schemes, the \acp{LLR} inherently contain a reduced form of the channel estimates.
+Nevertheless, different from the first category, the \ac{LLR}-based schemes consider the whole received data signal for the prediction instead of relying only on pilots used for the channel estimation.
+As an improvement over the simple thresholding that was used by Berardinelli et al., Hummert et al. proposed in \cite{prediction_nn} to use a neural network, designated as NN ForeCast, that can mimic the decoder.
+A hybrid pathway was proposed by AlMarshed et al. in \cite{llr_channel_harq_prediction}.
+They combined both \ac{LLR}- and channel-estimation-based features using a logistic regression.
+The proposed logistic regression showed a significant enhancement over other approaches that use only one of both.